 The Company and its subsidiaries do not currently use, and are not dependent on the use of, off-balance sheet financing arrangements such as securitization of receivables or obtaining access to assets or cash through special purpose entities or variable interest entities.
-Unitil's subsidiaries conduct a portion of their operations in leased facilities and also lease some of their vehicles, machinery and office equipment under both capital and operating lease arrangements.
-Additionally, as of December 31, 2018, there were approximately \$4.3 million of guarantees on certain energy and natural gas storage management contracts entered into by the distribution utilities outstanding.
+Additionally, as of December 31, 2019, there were approximately \$6.2 million of guarantees on certain energy and natural gas storage management contracts entered into by the distribution utilities outstanding.
 See Note 5 (Debt and Financing Arrangements) to the accompanying Consolidated Financial Statements.